 Unrealistic Project Requests & How To Handle Them

 As photographers, we all get unrealistic project requests from time to time.
-Some clients are willing to learn more about the process and work with you to establish a partnership.
+Some clients are willing to learn more about your process to try and establish a partnership.
 Others are not.
-So, how do you handle these requests that make it to your inbox?
-This post shares how I handle unrealistic project requests and I think my advice may surprise you.
+So, how do you handle unrealistic requests that make it to your inbox?
+Do you respond?
+Do you delete?
+This post shares how I handle unrealistic project requests and I think my advice might surprise you.

 This post contains affiliate links.
 Read the affiliate disclosure.